nf-core/airrflow/docs/usage/sc_AIRRseq/single_cell_tutorial.md

 The AIRR rearrangement format is also the default one when analyzing publicly available data from specialized AIRRseq databases such as the AIRR Data Commons through the [iReceptor gateway](https://gateway.ireceptor.org/login).

-In this tutorial we will showcase how to run nf-core/airrflow both of the input formats.
+In this tutorial we will showcase how to run nf-core/airrflow with both of the input formats.

 ![nf-core/airrflow overview](../images/metro-map-airrflow.png)